sit/wrkb/kb/champions/ambessa.md

 **Cooldown:** 0.0 / 80.0 / 70.0 / 60.0 seconds

-Passive : Ambessa's champion takedowns within 3 seconds of damaging them restore her tu full Energy, heal fer for 2 5 / 50 / 75 ( +45% bonus AD ) to 75 / 150 / 225 ( +90% bonus AD ) Health based on her missing Health , and reset her basic ability cooldowns.
-Active : Seizes the enemy champion furthest away in the line in front of her and blinks to their location, suppressing them unstoppably for 1 second.
-She then slams the target into the ground, dealing physical damage equal to 200 / 300 / 400 plus 20% ( +0.05% bonus AD +0.05% AP ) of the target's missing Health and stunning them for 0.4 seconds.
+Passive : Gains 10% / 20% / 30% Armor Pen.
+Her active abilities heal her for 12.5% / 15% / 17.5% of the damage she deals.
+Damaging minions heals her for 25% of the original heal, and damaging monsters heals her for 40% of the original heal.
+The empowered attacks of Drakehound's Step grant the same healing bonus.
+Active : Seizes the farthest enemy champion in a line in front of her and blinks to them, suppressing the target for 1 second.
+During this time, she gains 30% / 40% / 50% damage reduction and is unstoppable.
+Ambessa then slams the target into the ground, dealing 200 / 300 / 400 ( +0.05% bonus AD + 0.05% AP ) physical damage plus 20% of their missing Health and stunning them for 0.4 seconds.
 If Public Execution does not hit any enemy champion, 35% of its cooldown will be refunded.